-Thanks to the amazing support of Greater Bank, Port Stephens Council is lighting up Boomerang Park in Raymond Terrace on Saturday 18 November, with this free, family-friendly community festival that is not to be missed!
+Thanks to the amazing support of Greater Bank, Port Stephens Council is lighting up Boomerang Park in Raymond Terrace from 4-9pm on Saturday 18 November, with this free, family-friendly community festival that is not to be missed!

 Lantern displays, skating under lights, circus performers, gourmet food vans and an explosive fireworks finale celebrate the past and light the way into the future for our beautiful Park and for Raymond Terrace.

 - Download the Illuminate festival program (PDF 798KB)